 When the economy is somewhat slow, it is always a good indication when you see more construction and public projects occurring in your area.
 Often time’s bridges are being replaced or improved; projects like these require new material such as steel.
 Also, car sales can be a good indicator as well when new car sales are down, that means the production of new materials like steel are down.
 When the demand for steel is increased, it would result in a slight increase in prices at scrap yards.
 Also if there are demolition projects occurring at a rapid rate compared to normal that can significantly affect the scrap metal market.

 Like anyone else selling scrap, the large quantity sellers want to be able to make money on it.
 Some sellers try to make more money on certain materials so those fees come into effect when scrap prices are being determined by the buyers.

 Scrap yards have to take all the above factors into effect when determining their scale prices at their locations.
 Those that control the prices at the scrap yard have to be prepared for any moment to drop the prices on the turn of a dime.
 With the constant changing of the markets, scrap yards have to determine their cost of business and their overhead expenses.
 Sometimes the prices of the market can cause some scrap yards to adjust their pricing to better reflect with their business model.

-While scrappers don’t have direct control of determining the scrap prices, some scrap yards will offer premium pricing for customers depending on the amount of scrap they have.
-So saving up your scrap for a larger load, may allow you to get a better price with larger quantities.
+While scrappers don’t have direct control over determining the scrap prices, some scrap yards will offer premium pricing for customers depending on the amount of scrap they have.
+So saving up your scrap for a larger load may allow you to get a better price with larger quantities.
 Always call you scrap yard before heading there to get a price for your materials, but always be prepared because prices can change at any time.